RawanAlzowaid/TeamProject-3308/README.md

 away things that they do not need anymore or because they stopped using them, and sometimes a lot of these stuff are still in a pretty good usable state.
-Thus we will be offering people a better path where they can benefit from their waste by giving them two choices: either sell these things or donate them to someone who needs them, using “ someone’s waste is another one’s treasure” as our moto.
+Thus we will be offering people a better path where they can benefit from their waste by giving them two choices: either get rid of it quickly and easily or donate it to someone who needs them, using “one man's trash is another man's treasure” as our moto.